chef/chef-web-docs/chef_master/source/upgrade_server.rst

 -----------------------------------------------------
 This section describes the upgrade process from a tiered server configuration.
 The upgrade process will require downtime equal to the amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

-.. note:: These instructions are primarily intended for existing users of the ``tier`` Chef server topology.
+.. note:: These instructions are primarily intended for existing users of the ``tier`` Chef Infra Server topology.
 For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster </install_server_ha.html>`__

-To upgrade to Chef server 12 from a tiered Chef server configuration, do the following:
+To upgrade to Chef Server 12 from a tiered Chef Infra Server configuration, do the following:

 #.
 Run the following on all servers to make sure all services are in a sane state.